jaysylvester/citizen/README.md

         != include._header
         main
           // You could use include.article here, but remember the route object?
-          // It contains useful details about the route, like the original controller's name.
+          // It contains useful details about the route, like the original
-          // Now you can use this layout for any pattern.
+          // controller's name.
+Now you can use this layout for any pattern.
           != include[route.controller]

 #### Chaining controllers

 You can use `handoff` to chain requests across as many controllers as you want, with each controller's directives added to the request context and each controller's view optionally added to the include scope.
-The initially requested controller and all following handoff controllers are stored in the `route` object as an array called `route.chain`.
+The initially requested controller's name and all following handoff controllers' names are stored in the `route` object as an array called `route.chain`.
 You can loop over this object to render all the included views:

+    // layout.jade

     doctype html
     html